Select Department

 What is a Wireless Guitar System

-To put it simply, a wireless guitar system offers a wireless solution for playing your guitar.
-Ditching your traditional jack cables and streamlining the way you play and perform.
-Just like any wireless solution, your wireless guitar system will typically consist of both a transmitter and a receiver.
-With your transmitter hooked up to your guitar or bass, and your receiver hooked up to your amplifier or speaker system.
+To put it simply, a wireless guitar system offers a wireless solution for playing your guitar: Ditching your traditional jack cables and streamlining the way you play and perform.
+Just like any wireless solution, your system will typically consist of both a transmitter and a receiver, with your transmitter hooked up to your guitar or bass, and your receiver hooked up to your amplifier or speaker system.

 Just like any piece of PA / Live Sound equipment, there are a number of things to consider before you get set on a system.

-One feature that’s vital when choosing a wireless guitar system is its ability to detect interference within your surroundings.
-Then, differentiating between both the interference and the sounds you’re intentionally trying to send through.
-Often referred to as frequency agility, the better agility, the more precise sound you’ll enjoy during your live performances.
-Not to mention, the more fellow guitarists connected to your wireless system, the more important this feature becomes!
+One feature that’s vital when choosing a guitar system is its ability to detect interference within your surroundings.
+Then, differentiate between both the interference and the sounds you’re intentionally trying to send through.
+Often referred to as frequency agility, the better the agility the more precise sound you’ll enjoy during your live performances.
+Another thing to bear in mind is that the more fellow guitarists there are connected to your wireless system, the more important this feature becomes!

-While some more advanced systems offer built-in frequency scanning capabilities.
-Allowing your receiver to automatically detect and choose the best frequency as you move around.
-So you’ll always be getting the best quality audio that’s available.
+Some more advanced systems offer built-in frequency scanning capabilities, allowing your receiver to automatically detect and choose the best frequency as you move around.
+This way, you’ll always be getting the best quality audio that’s available.

-Another thing to consider with your wireless guitar system is battery life.
-If you’re going to be performing long sets live on stage or heavy-touring; you’ll want to make sure your wireless system is going to be ready when you need it most!
-Not to mention, you’ll want something that boasts a heavy-duty construction, especially if you’re touring!
+Another thing to consider with your chosen system is battery life.
+If you’re going to be performing long sets live on stage or touring a lot, you’ll want to make sure your wireless system is going to be ready when you need it most.
+Not to mention that you’ll want something that boasts a heavy-duty construction, especially if you’re packing and unpacking frequently.

-Finally, it’s important not to forget about your wireless systems operating range.
+Finally, it’s important not to forget about your wireless systems’ operating range.
 If you’re only using it for practicing at home, this won’t really be an issue.
-However, if you’re going to be moving around quite a large stage, you’ll want something that’s going to comfortably cover your ground without the worry of signal loss.
+However, if you’re going to be moving around quite a large stage, you’ll want something that’s going to comfortably cover the requisite ground without the worry of signal loss.

 Electric Guitar Player